koii-network/docs/compute/aggregator/task.md

 ## Environment Variables

 :::info
-The Twitter Crawler application requires you to have a requires you to have a [Twitter Account](https://twitter.com/i/flow/signup) and a Spheron Key, either set it up in your Koii Node App, see [tutorial](https://docs.koii.network/koii/), or if you prefer set it up from CLI using [Spheron API](https://docs.spheron.network/rest-api/#creating-an-access-token).
+The Crawler application requires you to have a requires you to have a personal [Account](https://twitter.com/i/flow/signup) and a Spheron Key, either set it up in your Koii Node App, see [tutorial](https://docs.koii.network/koii/), or if you prefer set it up from CLI using [Spheron API](https://docs.spheron.network/rest-api/#creating-an-access-token).
 If you already have the key setup in the Koii App you can find it in settings.
 :::

 ### Where to Declare